seanwhs/Tutorials/NextJS/NextJS16-Blog/Part4-Fetching-Content.md

 * [ ] **Optimization:** Images and ISR (`revalidate = 60`) are configured.

 **Next:** **Part 5 — Post Detail Pages: Implementing Portable Text and Clerk Authentication.**

+---

+Are you ready to begin Part 5 and set up your dynamic post routes and authentication guards?